mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 fi
 ```

-The app writes its uploaded files to the `demo/uploads` directory, so the above block creates a symbolic link to `/mnt/gcsfuse`.
-This way, the files actually get read and written to GCS.
-The `if`/`then` block protects it from performing this step more than once, in the event of a container restart.
+The app writes its uploaded files to the `demo/uploads` directory.
+The above block creates a symbolic link from `demo/uploads` to `/mnt/gcsfuse`.
+This way, when the app thinks it's writing to the `demo/uploads` path, it will, in fact, be writing to your GCS bucket.
+The `if`/`then` block protects it from performing this step more than once, such as when the container restarts.

 # Creating a service account with GCS access